Symbiosis

 Eukaryotes are organisms whose cells contain a nucleus and other membrane-bound organelles.
 See here

-Since the origin of nucleated cells—the latest major evolutionary step—evolution has only produced different variations of the same essential type of eukaryotic organisms.
-All fauna, flora and funga, and many unicellular organisms are eukaryotes.
-One wild, but vital leap of the imagination is to imagine for a moment that trees are variations of humans, humans are variations of butterflies, and butterflies are variations of trees.
-We are all variations of the same type of organism.
+Since the origin of nucleated cells – the latest major evolutionary step —evolution has only produced different variations of the same essential type of eukaryotic organisms.
+All fauna, flora, funga and many unicellular organisms are eukaryotes.
+One wild, but vital leap of the imagination is to imagine for a moment that trees, human mammals and mushrooms are variations of one another.

 All organisms large enough for us to see are composed of once-independent microbes, teamed up to become larger wholes.
 As they merged, many lost what we in retrospect recognize as their former individuality.
 My theory of the symbiogenetic origin of plant, animal, and other cells with nuclei employs four provable postulates.
 All four involve symbiogenesis, incorporation, and body fusion by symbiosis.